It's Halloween Week at the Manor

 Cons

-• Low output, struggles in anything larger than a bedroom
+• 500W struggles in anything larger than a bedroom

 • Short power cord